CyborgSemon/Fill-the-bucket/README.md

 npm install
 node .
 ```
-This will get you set up for the dev environment
+This will get you set up to run the application.
+Then just open `index.html` in your browser and enjoy!